 Currently, PRME Chapter UK & Ireland is the only Chapter that collects mandatory local fees.
 To ensure the continued success of the UK and Ireland Chapter the PRME Secretariat is in consultation and will collaborate closely with their Steering Committee with the aim to meet PRME Global as well as Chapter needs.
 The established local fee requirement will remain in place until a mutually agreed funding model is in place.

-To provide ways in which Signatories can maximize their reach and impact on the Six Principles and SDGs through PRME, there will be additional engagement opportunities.
+To provide ways in which Signatory Members can maximize their reach and impact on the Six Principles and SDGs through PRME, there will be additional engagement opportunities.

 - Engaging with a global community of practice on RME and thought leadership, including cross-regional knowledge exchange